RMIT-University-Medical-Radiations/HFLung-segmentation/README.md

 ### Training the models from scratch

-These steps will perform five-fold cross validation on the three training sets for two model configurations (3D and 2D).
-Be prepared for the whole process to take about several weeks.
-There are no dependencies between folds or configurations, so if you have more than one GPU, a fold can be trained on a GPU in parallel, up to the number of GPUs you have available.
+These steps will perform five-fold cross validation on the three training sets for two model configurations (3D and 2D) on one GPU.
+That's 30 models in total, so be prepared for the whole process to take several weeks.
+There are no dependencies between training sets, folds or configurations, so if you have more than one GPU, a fold can be trained on a GPU in parallel up to the number of GPUs you have available.

 *batch*
 `. /HFLung-segmentation/run-training.sh`